25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

 ### Pingbacks

 Your server may be notified when another site links to yours.
-The href attribute should contain the location of your pingback service.
+The href attribute should contain the location of your pingback service

 ```html
 <link rel="pingback" href="" />